core-wg/resource-directory/draft-ietf-core-resource-directory.md

 leads to the definition of a group and the enabling of the corresponding multicast address.
 No conclusions must be drawn on the realization of actual installation or naming procedures, because the example only "emphasizes" some of the issues that may influence the use of the RD and does not pretend to be normative.
-The example uses the recommended values for the base resources: "/rd", "/rd-lookup", and "/rd-group".

 ### Installation Characteristics {#lt-in-ch}